-- 1. Open to any individual who is a Pennsylvania resident. - 2.
-Entrants may NOT have won 1st in the Angel Food Cake contest at any other fair this year. - 3.
-Entry must be an Angel Food Cake made from "scratch". - 4.
-Pennsylvania produced & packed eggs are requested to be used if at all possible.

-Please look for the PEQAP or PA Preferred logo or PA packaging dates on the carton:
+- 1. Open to any individual who is a Pennsylvania resident. - Entrants may NOT have won 1st place in this Angel Food Cake contest at any other fair. - Entry must be an Angel Food Cake made from "scratch". - Pennsylvania produced & packed eggs are requested to be used if at all possible.
+Please look for the PEQAP or PA Preferred logo or PA packaging dates on the carton.

 - Refrigeration is NOT available at the Fair or PA Farm Show.
 Entries that require refrigeration after baking must indicate so in the recipe.
-Those entries will not be sold, auctioned or otherwise distributed for consumption after judging, for food safety reasons. - 6.
-Cake entry must be submitted for judging on cardboard.(All pans, plates and dishes are considered to be disposable and will not be returned.) - 7.
-Recipe(s) listing the ingredients and the preparation instructions must be submitted with the entry (printed on one-side of 8-1/2" x 11" size paper).
-Entrant's name, address & phone# must be printed on the back of the page.
-(All recipes and cakes will become the property of the Fair or PA Farm Show and will not be returned.) - 8.
-The First Place Winner at the Fair is eligible to participate in the PA Farm Show competition in January. - 9.
-Judging will be based on the following criteria:
+Those entries will not be sold, auctioned or otherwise distributed for consumption after judging for food safety reasons. - The entire Cake entry must be submitted for judging on cardboard.
+(All pans, plates and dishes are considered to be disposable and will not be returned.)

+8. Judging will be based on the following criteria:

-Flavor (smell, taste, flavoring) 30
+Flavor (smell, taste, flavoring)

-Inside Characteristics (texture & lightness) 25
+Inside Characteristics (texture & lightness)

-Overall Appearance (surface, size, color) 20
+Overall Appearance (surface, size, color)

-Creativity 15
+Creativity

-Topping, Icing or Decoration 10
+Topping, Icing or Decoration

-TOTAL POINTS 100

-The PA Farm Show Competition is sponsored by Pennsylvania's Egg Farmers and PA State Association of County Fairs - www.pafairs.org.
-PA Farm Show Competition Prizes: 1st-\$500, 2nd-\$250, 3rd-\$100.
+First Place Winner is eligible for the PA Farm Show competition.
+At the PA FARM SHOW level, this contest is sponsored by Pennsylvania's Egg Farmers and PA State Association of County Fairs - www.pafairs.org.
+PA Farm Show Competition Prizes: 1st - \$500, 2nd - \$250, 3rd - \$100.